manuelxaguilar/seo-crawler/README.md

 # seo-crawler
-Simple node.js SEO content crawler for SPAs
+Simple node.js SEO content crawler for SPAs using Puppeteer

 ## TODO
 Documentation and tests need to be added.
 This will be done shortly.

 Also, currently working on making the module more robust by adding the following (among others):

 * Make sure this works with multiple Node frameworks